Skellington-Closet/slack-mock/README.md

 General notes on API methods.
 Not every API wrapper supports every method, see the API docs below:
 - `addResponse` will add the next response returned.
 You can call mutlitple times to queue responses.
 If you set a `url` option, then the response will only be returned for that url.
 URL specific responses take precedence over unspecified responses
 - `calls` will be in order received and always contain params, headers, and url.
-Params are a mix of url params and body.
+Params contain both query params and body properties.
 - `reset` will always clear calls and any queued responses you have.
 - `send` will always send *from* Slack *to* your bot/app.
 Send will always return a promise for an easy way to build in delays.